 Education also plays a role in helping parents prepare for their child’s discharge.
 “They desperately want their child to be home, but it is overwhelming for them,” said Simrell.
 “I collaborate with the nurses at CHOP to help parents understand their child’s condition and care needs so that they feel more confident and better prepared for discharge.”

 BAYADA provides nursing at home and school for children from birth to adolescence with complex medical needs.
 Most commercial insurance plans, as well as Medicaid are accepted.
-To learn more, call 800-305-3000 or visit bayada.com/pediatrics.
+To learn more, visit bayada.com/pediatrics.